 Since the original patent in 1864, the process for harvesting bamboo pulp and creating usable bamboo fibers has not changed very much.
 In basic terms, the bamboo joints are cut and then split into many slivers.
 These components are then put into an approved solution by the Global Organic Textile Standard, where they’re left to soak for 12 to 24 hours.
 From there, the bamboo is milled, combed and spun into cordage, yard, or other usable forms.

-As the demand for ethical textiles continues to increase, more modern manufacturing technologies are being used that are more eco-friendly and safer for the people working in the industry.
+As the demand for ethical textiles continues to increase, more modern manufacturing technologies are being used that are more sustainable and safer for the people working in the industry.
 The Lyocell Process, for example, is non-toxic to humans and uses a closed-loop chemical manufacturing process that can capture and recycle 99.5% of the chemicals it uses.

 A Growing Industry

 For almost a decade now, the bamboo clothing industry has continued to grow and expand.
-While some of this is likely attributed to more affordable and efficient processes, a lot of it is related to the demand for ethical textiles and eco-friendly production methods.
+While some of this is likely attributed to more affordable and efficient processes, a lot of it is related to the demand for ethical textiles and sustainable production methods.